TriRidgefield Race Information

 Registration opens January 1, 2023

-There are no refunds unless there is a waitlist.
+There are no refunds or deferrals unless there is a waitlist.
 If there is a waitlist, there is a 50% refund for cancellation requests received before May 15.
 Race will be held rain or shine.

 Race Course Information: